Lindayh/nutrition/README.md

 <h3 align="center">WikiGreens</h3>

   <p align="center">
-    A website where information about vitamins and minerals is gathered neatly in one place.
+    A website where information about nutrition is gathered neatly in one place. <br>
+    The site focuses on fresh produces such as fruits, vegetables, etc and information about vitamins and minerals. <br>
-    Every vitamin and mineral has also a top 10 showing which food has the most of that nutrient.
+    Every vitamin and mineral has related DRI and a top 10 showing which food has the most of that nutrient. <br>
+    Nutrition values about specific products can be found through a search function.
   </p>
 </div>

 <!-- TABLE OF CONTENTS -->
 <details>